First published 12 Sep 2014

 3. Char Kway Teow

 My personal favourite Char Kway Teow is Hillstreet Char Kway Teow, but this is a little far from town, so I would usually end up bringing them to Outram Park Char Kway Teow instead.
-This stall has been voted the the best in some polls and they are a slightly different style from Hillstreet but still has that long heritage like Hillstreet.
+This stall was just listed as a Bib Gourmand eatery in this year’s Michelin Guide and they are a slightly different style from Hillstreet but still has that long heritage like Hillstreet.
 Located at Hong Lim Food Centre, they are more central and there’s plenty of other stalls that you can also check out at the same time!

 4. Carrot Cake